-Dealing with puppy fear can boost the confidence of your scared puppy.
-Fear is a strong emotional response to a perceived threat.
 Puppies typically exhibit fear when confronted with unfamiliar people, animals, or situations.
 This normal emotion is a protective mechanism that prompts the dog to either fight or flee the danger.
 It is common to all animals (including humans).
 There are steps you can take to alleviate some of your puppy's fears and to prevent it from overreacting when it does become frightened.

-There are limitless circumstances that may prompt fearful or anxious behavior in a young dog.
+There are almost unlimited circumstances that may prompt fearful or anxious behavior in a young dog.
 Some are more common than others.
 Anything outside the puppy's experience is typically perceived as a potential threat, particularly by submissive or shy pets.
-Strange noises, being left alone, or a stranger's approach is common triggers of fear.
-Puppies may react fearfully to unfamiliar animals, meeting children or introduction to babies.
-People in uniforms or wearing hats are common fear inducers.
+It's helpful for training purposes if you can identify a specifc fear.
+Some common fears include:

-When escape isn't possible, when the pup feels cornered or is defending his property (the yard, an owner), the result may be fear-induced aggression.
-You may notice this reaction in your puppy when you reach into a crate to bring him out and he snarls and lunges and snaps, but becomes friendly and happy once out of the confinement.
-He can’t escape the crate, so your hands coming at him induce a cage-fear reaction.
+When escape isn't possible, and pup feels cornered or is defending its property (the yard for example), the result may be fear-induced aggression.
+You may notice this reaction in your puppy when you reach into its crate and it snarls and snaps at you, but then becomes friendly and happy once out of the confinement.
+The dog can’t escape the crate, so your hands coming at it may provoke a cage-fear reaction.

-Your puppy communicates his fear and tries to drive the threat away using growls and snarls, barks, raised hackles and/or flattened ears.
-If these distance-producing signals don't work, the dog may attack.
+Your puppy communicates its fear and tries to drive the threat away by growling, barking, raising its hackles and flattening its ears.
+When these signals, meant to make an aggressor back off, don't work, the dog may attack.